 Set a realistic budget.
 If you need to finance your home, you will need to make a down payment.
 Make sure you have enough to cover the down payment, the mortgage payments, and any estimated maintenance costs or homeowners' association fees.
 If at all possible, get pre-approved by a chosen lender.
 This way, you can lock down your interest rate and know what you can spend even before you begin looking at homes.
 If you plan to pay cash, factor in repairs and maintenance costs over the years.
 Make sure your income can cover those expenses before you buy.

-If you do not have a particular neighbourhood in mind, ask Brandon for recommendations based on your needs.
+If you do not have a particular neighbourhood in mind, ask us for recommendations based on your needs.
 If you need stores, parks, schools, and public transit within walking distance, those considerations may limit your choice of neighbourhoods.
-Brandon knows Grey Bruce and South Georgian Bay and can steer you towards the the amenities you need and help drive you around the various neighbourhoods.
+We know Grey Bruce and South Georgian Bay and can steer you towards the the amenities you need and help drive you around the various neighbourhoods.

 Ask about how property values have changed within the past few years.
 A neighbourhood on the downturn may not be a good choice, particularly if you want to resell the home in a few years.

-Here is where you need the expertise of a REALTOR® like Brandon the most to make sure you have all your bases covered.
+Here is where you need the expertise of REALTORS® like us the most to make sure you have all your bases covered.
 Your offer should be contingent upon a home inspection, unless you want to buy an "As-Is" fixer-upper.
-If you want appliances, furniture, or repairs, have your Brandon write that into your offer.
+If you want appliances, furniture, or repairs, have us write that into your offer.
 If you need to sell your current home, you might want to make the offer contingent on your current home's sale.

 Know that the home-buying process may involve negotiations.
 The seller may make a counter offer.
 If so, make sure that you have examined all the terms before accepting that counter offer.
 As hard as it may be, try to avoid emotional attachment to the home before the deal is closed.
 If it is not a good deal, walk away.